fajrizw/techtestdiawan/README.md

 -   PHP (>=8.0)
 -   Composer
 -   Laravel
--   MySQL or any preferred database
+-   PostgreSQL or any preferred database

 ### Installation Steps